grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Gregory gave a gentle nudge to the bow plane control wheel so the boat would come up just a hair with the new forward momentum on it.

 They cruised slowly and silently away from the spot where they had crossed the deep scattering layer.
-The pings from the sub with the ram quickly became more and more faint, though they could still hear them bouncing softly off the _Prospect_ long after Cassandra reported that she could not hear the _Grackle_'s motors any more.
+The pings from the sub with the ram quickly became more faint, though they could still hear them bouncing softly off the _Prospect_ long after Cassandra reported that she could not hear the _Grackle_'s motors any more.

 Percy stood directly behind Gregory, carefully double-checking his every move to make sure they did not accidentally sink below the boat's crush depth.
 After an hour, she personally relieved Gregory in the dive plane control seat and sent him to his rack for a break.